 Avoid using your mobile phone while driving: In Malta, fines are hefty.
 So, keep that phone away until you’re safely parked.

-Navigating the roads: You may think Google Maps or Waze are your best options, but they might leave you hanging in the labyrinth of narrow streets.
 But if you find yourself in a pickle, don’t worry.
-Roll until you find a safe spot to park.
+Drive until you find a safe spot to park.
 And remember, Malta is small enough that you’ll always stumble upon a wider road with arrows pointing towards Valletta.
 The possibility of getting lost is not an option.
 But you might add a detour to your trip.

 Cracking the parking code: White painted bays are for everyone.
 Yellow?
 Uh-uh, no parking here.
 Now, in Valletta, green means ‘residents only, all day’, and blue zones are for residents from 7 pm to 7 am.
 In some places, parking may be limited to a few hours.
 Check the signs.